| Setup And Maintenance

 Slovakia, Slovenia, South Africa, Sweden, Syria, Thailand, United Kingdom, USA

 and the former Yugoslavia.
-Licence

 Fees Not applicable.
-Financial

 Statement Requirments Audited financial statements have to be submitted

 to the Cyprus Taxation Authority and to the Central Bank of Cyprus annually.
-Directors

 The minimum number of directors is One.
 They may be natural persons or bodies

 corporate, be of any nationality and need not be resident in Cyprus.
-Company

 Secretary All Cypriot companies must appoint a company secretary, who